JulieLoi/social-media-app/client/README.md

 FINISHED DIALOG BOX
 FINISHED UPDATING COMMENTS SO THAT WHEN NAME CHANGES, IT UPDATES (Added scroll box to limit comment shown) -RESTRUCTURED COMMENT ITSELF

+Finished the "Create Ad" feature (has error prevention and all)

 DONE:D++++++
 -UPDATE Dialog Box (update account information)